LucasBonny/jdbc-dao-demo/README.md

-# jdbc-dao-demo
+# Java Project with JDBC API
-Java Project with JDBC API
+Making a basic project with knowledge of the jdbc API